Proxy-kid/Marketing-Campaign-Performance-/README.md

 ## Database Schema Design

 The original source tables did not enforce a complete relational structure.
 I therefore rebuilt the analytical database with explicit primary keys, foreign keys, appropriate data types, and constraints before beginning the analysis.
-The sql code for the Database Schema Design is available [here](sql/Data%20cleaning%20&%20schema%20redesign.sql)
+The sql code for the Schema Redesign is available [HERE](sql/Data%20cleaning%20&%20schema%20redesign.sql)

 ### Final schema